gigi/gigi-spring-rest-skeleton/README.md

 ### Testing

-Integration and unit test run together.
+Integration and unit tests run together.
 To run tests use:

 ```bash
 make test